docker/docs/scout/advanced-image-analysis.md

 > **Note**
 >
 > Docker Scout is an [early access](../release-lifecycle.md#early-access-ea)
-> product, and requires a Pro, Team, or Business subscription.
+> product, and requires a Docker Pro, Team, or Business subscription.

 Advanced image analysis is a Docker Scout feature for Docker Hub.